-Winter (December - March) mean daily minimum temperatures range from 12.9 °F to 29.3 °F with an average temperature of 28.3 °F based on historical climatological data from the U.S. Air Force Combat Climatology Center, 14th Weather Squadron.
-Because even on warm days a significant drop in temperature after sunset by as much as 40 °F can occur, there is a risk of cold stress/injury from November - March.

-The risk assessment for Non-Freezing Cold Injuries (NFCI), such as chilblain, trench foot, and hypothermia, is Moderate based on historical temperature and precipitation data.
-Frostbite is possible when temperatures drop below freezing.
-Personnel may encounter significantly lower temperatures during field operations at higher altitudes.
+Winter (December - March) monthly minimum temperatures range from 28 °F to 40 °F with an average temperature of 33 °F. Because even on warm days a significant drop in temperature after sunset by as much as 40 °F can occur, there is a risk of cold stress/injury from November - March.
+The risk assessment for Non-Freezing Cold Injuries (NFCI), such as chilblain, trench foot, and hypothermia, is Low based on historical temperature and precipitation data.
+Frostbite is unlikely to occur because temperatures rarely drop below freezing.
+However, personnel may encounter significantly lower temperatures during field operations at higher altitudes.
 As with heat stress/injuries, cold stress/injuries are largely dependent on operational and individual factors instead of environmental factors alone (Reference 12).